IdioticLoser55/arch_install_script/readme.md

 - Things seem a bit flakey if done from within the chroot environment.

 - Tidies up scripts after done.
+    - Also needs to get rid of the systemd service.
 - Prompts a reboot.